preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Using the RTF editor
 **********************
-Here's all of the options that may be available in the editor, as of Omnia 7.1:
+Here's all of the options that may be available in the editor:

 .. image:: rtf-editor-all-options-v7-2.png